 The Corporation's approach to ESG matters is based on five pillars - Our Products and Customers, Our Operations and Climate Strategy, Our People, Our Supply Chain and Our Governance, and priority issues.
-While the ESG pillars and priority issues in our most recently published ESG report remain generally aligned with those identified in previous ESG reporting, they continue to evolve and expand as the Corporation aims to keep abreast of a rapidly evolving ESG landscape and expectations, and continues to improve its related disclosure in alignment with ESG standards.
+While the ESG pillars and priority issues in our most recently published ESG report remain generally aligned with those identified in previous ESG reporting, they continue to evolve as the Corporation aims to keep abreast of a rapidly evolving ESG landscape and expectations, and continues to develop its related disclosure informed by ESG standards including standards of the Sustainability Accounting Standards Board, recommendations of the Task Force on Climate-Related Financial Disclosures and, more recently, the International Sustainability Standards Board such as IFRS S1 or IFRS S2.

-OUR PRODUCTS AND CUSTOMERS OUR OPERATIONS AMD CLIMATE STRATEGY O OUR PEOPLE OUR SUPPLY CHAIN OUR GOVERNANCE Product accessibility Product safety and quality Environmental and social components in products Packaging Climate strategy Energy management Waste management Transportation Talent attraction, development and retention Fair labour practices Health and safety Diversity and inclusion Supply chain management Human rights and the environment Supply chain accountability Governance framework Ethics and fair business practices Information security and privacy
+OUR PRODUCTS AND CUSTOMERS OUR OPERATIONS AND CLIMATE STRATEGY OUR PEOPLE OUR SUPPLY CHAIN OUR GOVERNANCE Product accessibility Product safety and quality Environmental and social components in products Packaging Climate strategy Energy management Waste management Transportation Talent attraction, development and retention Fair labour practices Health and safety Diversity and inclusion Supply chain management Human rights and the environment Supply chain accountability Governance framework Ethics and fair business practices Information security and privacy

-Goals and priorities have been set in the five key areas, and the Corporation undertook to report on its progress annually.
-On a quarterly basis, the Audit Committee also receives presentations from management on ESG matters, including a dashboard specifically addressing the five key areas deemed relevant and material to the business from an ESG perspective and tracking progress towards the attainment of the goals set for 2024.
+Priorities have been set in the five key areas, and the Corporation undertook to report on its progress annually.
+On a quarterly basis, the Audit Committee also receives presentations from management on ESG matters, including a dashboard specifically addressing the five key areas deemed relevant and material to the business from an ESG perspective and tracking progress towards the attainment of goals and initiatives.